This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 What are Alliums

 Allium is a genus with 600-920 species, making it one of the largest plant genera in the world.
-Allium, also known as flowering onion, is a spectacular and unusual-looking flowering bulb that will beautify any garden.
+Allium, or flowering onion, is a spectacular and unusual-looking bulb beautifies any garden.
 As the name suggests, allium plants are members of the Allium family and include onions, leeks, garlic, and chives.

 Most Alliums are bulb-forming except Allium schoenoprasum (common chive), which grows from rhizomes.
 Some common alliums include: